-- lack or perceived lack of evidence supporting the beneficial characteristics of our technology; - limited long-term data on the use of PoNS technology for therapy; - physicians' perception that there are insufficient advantages of our product relative to currently available products or compared to supervised therapeutic exercise alone; - our inability to effectively train physical therapists in the supervision of patients' use of the therapy; - our ability to develop our commercial infrastructure to successfully launch;

-- hospitals may choose not to purchase our product; - group purchasing organizations may choose not to contract for our product, thus limiting availability of our products to hospital purchasers; - lack of coverage or adequate payment from managed care plans and other third-party payers for our product; - Medicare, Medicaid or other third-party payers may limit or not permit reimbursement for our product; and - the development or improvement of competitive products.
+- lack or perceived lack of evidence supporting the beneficial characteristics of our technology; - limited long-term data on the use of PoNS technology for therapy; - physicians' perception that there are insufficient advantages of our product relative to currently available products or compared to supervised therapeutic exercise alone; - our inability to effectively train physical therapists in the supervision of patients' use of PoNS Therapy; - hospitals may choose not to purchase our product; - group purchasing organizations may choose not to contract for our product, thus limiting availability of our products to hospital purchasers; - lack of coverage or adequate payment from managed care plans and other third-party payers for our product; - Medicare, Medicaid or other third-party payers may limit or not permit reimbursement for our product; and - the development or improvement of competitive products.

-If the medical community is slow to adopt, or declines to adopt our PoNS device for neurostimulation therapy, we will not be able to generate significant revenues, if any, which would have a material adverse effect on our business.
+If the medical community is slow to adopt or declines to adopt our PoNS device for neurostimulation therapy, we will not be able to generate significant revenues which would have a material adverse effect on our business.